Skip to main content

 6 minutes read

 That’s where the Voluntary Retirement Scheme (VRS) helps.
-A well-designed scheme that allows you to retire voluntarily with financial benefits that support your next phase of life.
+To understand what is voluntary retirement, you must know that it is a well-designed scheme that allows you to retire voluntarily and provides financial benefits to support your next phase of life.
 If you are curious about VRS, follow the blog till the end.

 Key Takeaways

-• Compensation is calculated using two methods, based on years of service or months left till retirement, and you receive the higher amount.
+• Compensation is calculated using two methods, based on years of service or months left till retirement

-• Up to ₹5 lakh of your VRS payout is tax-exempt under Section 10(10C) of the Income Tax Act.
+• Up to ₹5 lakh of your VRS payout is tax-exempt under Section 19 of the Income Tax Act 2025 (previously Section 10(10C) of the Income Tax Act 1961)

 Understanding the Voluntary Retirement Scheme